JessBMagana/Bioinformatics-and-Genome-Annotation-Class/README.md

         The student must create a program that extracts the gene sequences from a reference genome.
 The gene locations are stored in a 'general feature format' (GFF) file.

+Lab04:
+This is the fourth lesson.
+In this lesson, the student will investigate and hypothesize the origin of an ancient DNA sample.
+This lesson contains three sam files that contain reference genomes for either cow, sheep, or deer.
+The student will compare the ancient DNA sample with these three reference genomes and figure out which animal it is closely related to.